-Since the passage of AB 32, the State of California has enacted numerous regulations and programs to reduce GHG emissions.
-While these programs and requirements are enacted statewide, they affect vehicle emissions, the renewable energy content of electricity, energy efficiency in new buildings, and renewable energy systems at the local level.
+Since the passage of AB 32, California has enacted numerous regulations and programs to reduce GHG emissions.
+While these programs and requirements are enacted statewide, they affect vehicle emissions, the renewable energy content of electricity, energy efficiency, and renewable energy systems at the local level.
 Key state programs and requirements that affect local emissions in Los Altos are described below and credited toward the 2020 emissions reduction target.